-I am running a series of online group seminars (once or twice a week) leading up to the exams which will cover the popular hard topics - Nerves, kidneys, respiration, photosynthesis, membranes, osmosis, cell division etc (feel free to email me and suggest a topic)
+I held a series of online group seminars leading up to the exams which covered the popular hard topics - Nerves, kidneys, respiration, photosynthesis, membranes, osmosis, cell division, inheritance, how to answer practical questions

-Format will be recapping the theory and then looking at how to approach and answer several different exam questions on one topic.
-Mainly OCR A, AQA and Eduqas past papers.
+I recapped the theory and then looked at how to approach and answer several exam questions on a single topic.
+There was live Q&A and lots of interaction